kokoko3k/koko-aio-slang/docs-ng.md

         Since the light produced by the bloom effect is added to the underlying image, it can produce clipping effects on the already bright areas.
         This is actually an hack that will avoid to bloom them.
+    Halation strength:
+        Emulates a very wide halo from light scattering in CRT glass.
     Bypass/Solo:
-        See how the bloomed image looks alone.
+        See how the bloom and halation image look without the main content.
         Use 1.0 to see naked bloom without any modulation applied Use 2.0 to see naked bloom with modulation applied